NATURALISTIC OBSERVATIONS

 • Online Observation: Observing behaviours in online environments, such as social media, forums, or other digital platforms, where the observer's presence is unknown to the participants.

 • Disguise: The observer uses a disguise to blend into the environment.
 This could involve wearing clothing that matches the studied population, using props, or altering one's appearance to avoid recognition.
 Disguises are especially useful in public settings or situations where the observer needs to move among the subjects.
 Sunglasses: While more subtle than other methods, sunglasses can conceal the observer's gaze, making it less obvious where they look.
-This can be helpful in situations where direct eye contact might alert subjects to the fact they are being observed.
+This can be helpful in situations where direct eye contact might alert subjects to being observed.

 • Each method minimises the observer's presence and avoids influencing the subjects' behaviour.
 However, while these techniques can be effective for gathering unaltered observational data, they must be used with careful consideration of ethical guidelines, particularly around privacy and informed consent.